eersnington/workflow-cloudflare-world/packages/express/README.md

 Boots a dedicated Express application, mounts the Workflow router, and listens on the provided `port`.
 You can inject extra middleware or routes via `enhanceApp(app)` before the Workflow routes are attached.

 ### `createWorkflowExpressBuilder({ watch, dirs, workingDir, target, workflowManifestPath })`
 Wraps the base Workflow builder with sensible defaults for Express projects.
-By default it outputs `/.well-known/workflow/v1/{flow,step,webhook}.mjs`, watches your workflow directories during development, and automatically targets the Vercel Build Output API when `VERCEL` env vars are set.
+By default it outputs `/.well-known/workflow/v1/{flow,step,webhook}.mjs`, writes `.well-known/workflow/manifest.json`, watches your workflow directories during development, and automatically targets the Vercel Build Output API when `VERCEL` env vars are set.

 ### `annotateWorkflowsFromManifest({ manifestPath, manifest, workingDir, logger })`
 Optional fallback for environments that cannot run the SWC transform.
 Load the manifest generated during `workflow build` and attach the recorded `workflowId`s onto each exported workflow function before calling `start()`.

 ### `registerWorkflowExpress(options)`
 Installs the Workflow SWC transform globally by delegating to `@swc-node/register`.
-It runs automatically when you `import 'workflow-express/register'`, but you can call it manually to pass custom SWC options or set `skip: true` to opt out (for example, when your bundler already runs the transform).
+It runs automatically when you `import 'workflow-express/register'`, annotates workflows from `.well-known/workflow/manifest.json` (override with `WORKFLOW_MANIFEST_PATH`), and can be called manually to pass custom SWC options or set `skip: true` to opt out (for example, when your bundler already runs the transform).

 Official Docs for Custom Integration: https://useworkflow.dev/docs/how-it-works/framework-integrations